What is Vibram? The philosophy behind its yellow logo

 However, this also proves that the sole will last a long time.

-Once you get used to the Vibram sole, other shoes will feel strange.
+Once you get used to the Vibram sole, there are moments when other shoes feel strange, especially lightweight sneakers or soft soles, making your feet feel wobbly and unsettled.

 Even on days when I walk for long periods of time, such as at festivals or on business trips, my feet feel much less tired.